cldf-datasets/liljegrenhindukush/raw/WO10-PossNWordOrder.md

 |                                                                                     | POSS     | <span style="font-variant:small-caps;">N</span>      |     |     |
 | <span id="_Hlk50649735" class="anchor"></span>‘Is that your book?’
 (KHW-DemAA:004a) |

-An overwhelming majority of the sample languages apply a possessive—noun word order (some of them in addition to the use of a possessive affix).
+Nearly all of the sample languages apply a possessive—noun word order (some of them in addition to the use of a possessive affix).
 It is entirely absent only in one of the languages, namely Iranian Darwazi.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|